ans-group/docs.ukfast.co.uk/source/webcel/index.rst

 .. meta::
    :title: Webcelerator | UKFast Documentation
-   :description: The Webcelerator (or "WebCel") is a caching appliance which sits in-front of your server solution and acts as a reverse proxy for your site.
+   :description: The Webcelerator (or "Webcel") is a caching appliance which sits in-front of your server solution and acts as a reverse proxy for your site.
    :keywords: ukfast, webcel, webcelerator, cache, cache machine

 ======================
 Webcelerator
 ======================
-The Webcelerator (or "WebCel") is a caching appliance which sits in-front of your server solution and acts as a reverse proxy for your site.
+The Webcelerator (or "Webcel") is a caching appliance which sits in-front of your server solution and acts as a reverse proxy for your site.

 .. toctree::
    :maxdepth: 1